CSSPLICE/splice-catalog/README.md

 4. Start the splice catalog application: `docker compose --profile catalog up`

 5. Running the application per step 3 will consume the current terminal.
 To exec into the running container, open a new terminal in the repository and run: `docker compose --profile catalog exec catalog bash` (if you are on windows, you'll need to add winpty)
-6. Inside the container run: `yarn migrate` to instantiate the database

-From inside this container, you can also run other yarn commands (install, add <package>, etc)
+From inside this container, you can also run yarn commands (migrate, install, add <package>, etc)

-7. At this point, the catalog will be running at [http://localhost:3000/](http://localhost:3000/)
+6. At this point, the catalog will be running at [http://localhost:3000/](http://localhost:3000/)

 ## Import Catalog Data